atoomic/Colon-Config/README.md

 ## read\_as\_hash( $content, \[ $field=0 \] )

-This helper is provided as a convenient feature if want to manipulate the Array Ref from read as a Hash Ref.
+This helper is provided as a convenient feature if you want to manipulate the Array Ref from read as a Hash Ref.

 Similarly to read you can also specify from which field the value should be read.